ddev/ddev/docs/content/users/providers/platform.md

 !!!tip
     Consider using `ddev get platformsh/ddev-platformsh` ([platformsh/ddev-platformsh](https://github.com/platformsh/ddev-platformsh)) for more complete Platform.sh integration.

-DDEV’s Platform.sh integration pulls database and files from an existing Platform.sh site/environment into your local system so you can develop locally.
+DDEV’s Platform.sh integration pulls databases and files from an existing Platform.sh site/environment into your local system so you can develop locally.

 ## Platform.sh Global Configuration